 I don’t use «waterproof breathable» clothing, preferring instead to let my body heat evaporate moisture in light rain, and to shed heavy rain with simple waterproof fabric (which is lighter/stronger/cheaper and more durable).

-Ear plugs are especially useful in urban environments but sometimes I use them in the wilderness to help sleep through storms, or when surrounded by Coquí frogs.
+Ear plugs are especially useful in human environments but sometimes I use them in the wilderness to help sleep through storms, or when surrounded by Coquí frogs.
 I rarely leave home without them, but they are easily improvised (from a dandelion bud, a soft leaf rolled up, &c.).

-As my feet are prone to overheating, I prefer sandals and very well-ventilated shoes.
-If it’s wet and not too cold, I usually let my feet get wet, but a plastic bag or another waterproof sock can be used if they need to be kept dry.
-Neoprene boots made for various water sports provide excellent mobility/comfort/insulation in cold conditions.
+If it's wet and not too cold, I usually let my feet get wet, but a plastic bag or another waterproof sock can be used if they need to be kept dry.
+I like flexible split-toe neoprene booties (made for various water sports) which provide excellent mobility/comfort/insulation in cold conditions, and sandals can be worn over them for extra protection.

-I like socks which have an open, breathable knit on top for ventilation and full-length elastic from the ankle up which is not too tight (especially at the cuff), though I prefer socks that do not extend much more than one third to the knee.
+I like socks which have an open, breathable knit on top for ventilation and full-length elastic from the ankle up (snug but not too tight! especially at the cuff), extending no more than one third to the knee, made of wool strengthened with a little nylon or polyester.

-Many socks, especially those ostensibly made for technical applications, interweave separate (not continuous) coloured yarns which leave loose, lumping ends inside the sock, trading comfort for appearance; I avoid those socks.
-I prefer socks made of wool, perhaps augmented with a little nylon or polyester.
+Many socks, especially those ostensibly made for technical applications, interweave separate (not continuous) coloured yarns which leave loose, lumping ends inside the sock, trading comfort for cosmetics; I avoid those socks.

 I stuff my sacks loosely, both to be gentle with their contents and also to enable more efficient packing (as they can fill irregular spaces), compressing them all together in the pack (instead of separately), and only as much as necessary.